 - Drive up to the designated pick-up area at the pick-up time (one hour window).

 - Text or call the phone number on the sign posted.

 - An associate will come out with your order and load it in the car for you!
-You don’t even need to get out!
+You don’t even get out!

 - You’re already paid- they’ll just go over any substitutions if needed and get your approval for everything.

 - Drive away in pure bliss…

 This post has a TON of info in here, but bottom line: curbside pick-up is fantastic.
-I love how it affords me time to plan well and make the most of my time with my kids.
+I love how I can plan my day well and make the most of my time with my kids.
 However, online ordering is not for everyone.
 Let’s start with the Cons.